upsonp/dart/README.md

 * Git

 # Recommendation
-My recommendation is to download (Pycharm)[https://www.jetbrains.com/pycharm/] and use the terminal to clone and work with the application.
+Download (Pycharm)[https://www.jetbrains.com/pycharm/] and use the terminal to clone and work with the application.
 Pycharm comes with the basic tools required to get started.
+If Git and python are installed on the local machine this process can be completed from a command line without the Pycharm IDE.

-# Setup
+# Pycharm Setup

 `git clone https://github.com/upsonp/dart.git`
 `python -m pip install -r requirements.txt`